ellenhp/reticulum-rs/README.md

 # reticulum-rs

-WIP rewrite of Reticulum in Rust explicitly targeted at the ESP32 (no tokio, avoids memory-inefficient data structures. etc).
+Partial rewrite of Reticulum in Rust for `no_std` targets.
 Not ready for use.
-Rule of thumb with stuff like this: If you wouldn't send a POST request with your cleartext to `nsa.gov` then it probably doesn't belong in this software.
+Work has stopped on this project in favor of the [Liminality](https://github.com/ellenhp/liminality) reference implementation, which provides trustworthy and comprehensible security properties by using the noise protocol framework, and strong (but not very comprehensible) privacy properties.
+This project is probably a good starting point if someone else wants to continue work in this space, but it's not polished and probably has bugs.

 ## Roadmap